UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/people/index.md

     <div class="container">
       <h4><b>Chris Reidy</b></h4>

       <p>Chris Reidy is a dedicated academic professional currently serving at the University of Arizona, where he has distinguished himself through his expertise and passion for his field.
 With a background in education and administration, Reidy has contributed significantly to the university community, demonstrating a commitment to fostering learning environments conducive to student success.
 Known for his collaborative spirit and innovative approach to challenges, he has played a pivotal role in various educational initiatives and administrative endeavors within the university.
-Reidy's dedication to excellence and his unwavering support for both students and colleagues alike make him an invaluable asset to the University of Arizona community.</p>
+Reidy's dedication to excellence and his unwavering support for both students and colleagues alike make him an invaluable asset to the University of Arizona community.
+And by the way, ChatGPT wrote this for me.</p>
     </div>
   </div>
 </div>